Published on August 22, 2016

 In this we washed our two French officers coats, until they ceased to be horizon blue and became campaign grey.
 The buttons we carved out of wood with penknives, and painted them greenish bronze.
 Out of our pilots’ overalls we got enough fur to make collars for the coats.
 One of our friends made us caps.
 They were a great success.
 He made the frames out of pieces of cardboard from a box.
 The tops he covered with blue cloth cut out of a pair of trousers, and then made bands out of a red-flannel belt.
 This he stole from an old colonel who wore it at night.
 We hoped the poor old man would not catch a chill.
 With some nickel he made cockades such as the Germans carried on their caps; and no one at a distance, or in a bad light, could have told them from the real thing.
 They were “creations.”
 We cut down some slats of wood into the shape of sabres and blacked them over with shoe-blacking.

 Incredibly, the plan worked.
 On the late evening of February 14, 1918, the two men simply walked out of the prison compound to make their escape.
-When stopped at the first and second gate by two sentries, Marchal roared about how they had been insulted with cat calls by the French prisoners.
+When stopped at the first and second gate by two sentries, Marchal roared about how they had been insulted with catcalls by the French prisoners.
 He demanded that the soldiers carry a message to the camp commandant that the camp should be brought to order at once.
 The sentries stood at attention and let them pass, in visible fear of such a superior officer.
 A third sentry farther on had heard the screaming at the first two and let them pass without a word.
 Finally, at the fourth and final gate further along, the German guard demanded to see their orders and papers.
 Though the men had forged papers, they hoped to not have to use them.

 Ever fast on his feet, Lt.
 Marchal again feigned anger.
 This time, the ruse was that he was insulted at the request.
-He drew himself up and roared at the top of lungs that they had had to show the papers three times already!
+He drew himself up and roared at the top of his lungs that they had had to show the papers three times already!
 The sentry, recognizing that to get to his final gate, the two men would have already had to walk through three other gates, chose to avoid the fight with a senior officer.
 He came to attention and waved them through.
-They walked away from the camp, crossing a bridge, and disappeared into the night.
+They walked away from the camp, crossed a bridge, and disappeared into the night.

 Running late to catch the train in Magdeburg, they arrived at the station just in time.
 Garros and Marchal were stopped by a German station guard, but Marchal pointed out that the train was leaving and that they had to get on board at once.
 The man obligingly helped them climb up and even shut the carriage door for them.
 From there, they made their way overland to the north.
 Eventually they crossed the English Channel and made it to England.
 From there, they were repatriated to France, arriving together as heroes.

-For their extraordinary deeds and the escape, Lt.
+For his extraordinary deeds and escape, Lt.
 Marchal was made a Chevalier de la Légion du Honneur.
 He was also promoted to Captain in the French military.
 With the end of the war, he continued to serve, but not for long — he would die an untimely death in 1921 at just 38 years of age.

 The nobility of the French is implied, that they chose not to bomb the city of Berlin and its civilian population.
 The British, however, highlight the numerous Zeppelin attacks — the world’s first strategic bombing campaign, some say — that targeted the average Londoner in the streets, causing many casualties.
 This story fits neatly into and promotes a “good war” vs. “bad war” narrative, however, it is overly simplistic and outright false.
 Both sides were at war and it was a war seemingly without limits.